ahmed2000997/Appeler-des-API-backend/README.md

 Install XAMPP on your system.
 Step 2: Move PHP File

-Move the PHP file to the following path: C:\xampp\htdocs.
+Move the PHP.RAR file You can find it in the project code above to the following path: C:\xampp\htdocs.
 Step 3: Start MySQL Server

 Run the MySQL server.